transloadit/uppy/website/src/_template/contributing.md

 We use [Cypress](cypress.io/) for our e2e test suite.
 Be sure to checkout “[Writing your first test](https://docs.cypress.io/guides/getting-started/writing-your-first-test#Add-a-test-file)” and the “[Introduction to Cypress](https://docs.cypress.io/guides/core-concepts/introduction-to-cypress#Cypress-Can-Be-Simple-Sometimes)”.
 You should also be aware of the “[Best Practices](https://docs.cypress.io/guides/references/best-practices)”.

-To get started make sure you have your `.env` set up.
-If it doesn’t exist, copy and rename the `.env.local` file and populate (some) of the values.
-What values need to be populated depends on what tests you want to run.
+To get started make sure you have your `.env.local` set up.
+If it doesn’t exist, it will use the default value in the `.env` file which won’t work for most cases.
+Consider copy `.env` in a file named `.env.local` and the values relevant for the test(s) you are trying to run.

 To start the testing suite run: